yjg30737/pyqt-openai/README.md

 * aiohttp - for openai dependency
 * pyperclip - to copy prompt text from prompt generator
 * jinja2 - for saving the conversation with html file
-* llama-index - to fine-tune gpt with llamaindex
 * requests - for getting response from web
-* langchain - for connecting llama-index with gpt
-* pillow - for preventing ModuleNotFoundError from llama-index

 You can install these requirements with only one line command "pip install -r requirements.txt".
 Just see "How to Install" section below.